 1. Hollow Core Slab

-Hollow core slabs have hollow portions running through the length of the slab, reducing its self-weight and providing opportunities for utility installations.
+Hollow core slabs have hollow portions running through the length of the slab, reducing their self-weight and providing opportunities for utility installations.

-Note: The concrete mixing ratio for slab varies according to the type of slab.
+Note: The concrete mixing ratio for the slab varies according to the type of slab.

 Steps Involved in RCC Slab Design